 "The problems posed by the safe harbor warning could have been avoided," the court held.
-"The State could allow businesses to explain that acrylamide forms naturally when some foods are prepared.
+"The State could allow businesses to explain that acrylamide forms naturally when some foods are inspections, subject to FDA, USDA and FTC regulation.

+prepared.
 It could permit businesses to say that California has listed acrylamide as a chemical that 'probably' causes cancer or is a 'likely' carcinogen or that the chemical causes cancer in laboratory animals.
 It could permit businesses to say that acrylamide is commonly found in many foods and that neither the federal government nor California has advised people to cut acrylamide from their diets."